 Phishing scams looms larger than ransomware

 Since last year, more or less 57-percent IT decision-makers reported their companies received more phishing scam attacks as compared to the recent ransomware.
-Among these, email phishing is most common security threats and consistent in 2019 as per the recent research.
+Among these, email phishing is the most common security threat and consistent in 2020 as per the recent research.

 More than 200 website managers claimed email phishing is affecting their sites in a pessimistic way with respect to the services and overall performance.